-Six New Entrants to the Satellite Industry in 2017
+New Entrants to Satellite in 2017 from Africa to Asia

 Despite tough margins across the market, 2017 marked a number of significant milestones for the global space industry.
 In March, SpaceX successfully launched and relanded a flight-proven, first-stage booster for the first time; in February, the Indian Space Research Organization’s (ISRO) PSLV broke a record for the most satellites launched simultaneously at 104; and in June, Arianespace launched the heaviest payload in history into Geosynchronous Transfer Orbit (GTO), lofting the combined weight (21,977 pounds) of ViaSat 2 and Eutelsat 172B.